Carbon Monoxide and solid fuel

 Too much carbon monoxide in your blood will kill you.
 Most of us know we should avoid this.
 Less well known is the fact that low-level exposure to this gas also endangers your health.

 The side effects that can result from this low-level exposure include permanent organ and brain damage.
-Infants and the elderly are more susceptible than healthy adults, as are those with anemia or heart disease.
+Infants and the elderly are more susceptible than healthy adults, as are those with anaemia or heart disease.

 The symptoms of low-level carbon monoxide poisoning are so easily mistaken for those of the common cold, flu or exhaustion that proper diagnosis can be delayed.
 Because of this, be sure to see your doctor about persistent, flu-like symptoms, chronic fatigue or generalized depression.

 When fuels burn in an appliance, the fumes that are the by-products of combustion-including carbon monoxide - are released into the chimney.
 Removing these fumes from the living area is the main purpose of a chimney.
 In addition to carrying off toxic gases, chimneys also create the draught (flow of air) that provides the proper air and fuel mixture for efficient operation of the heating appliance.
 Unfortunately, many chimneys in daily use in homes throughout the country either are improperly sized or have conditions that make them unable to perform their intended function.

 Chimneys servicing gas appliances need to be cleaned annually